3.8.8 Interdistrict Permit Requests

 CA Education Code 46600 et seq., SFUSD Board Policy 5117

-A parent/guardian who is a resident of San Francisco and wishes for their child to attend a public school outside of San Francisco must submit an interdistrict permit to the Educational Placement Center (EPC).
-The parent/guardian should bring a current verification of the San Francisco home address.
+A parent/guardian who is a resident of San Francisco and wishes for their child to attend a public school outside of San Francisco must submit an interdistrict permit to the Enrollment Center (EC).
+The parent/guardian should bring a current verification of the San Francisco home address and picture ID.
 Permits are processed and approved or disapproved on a weekly basis and forwarded to the requested district.
 Final approval is made by the requested district.

 Interdistrict attendance permits may be approved for any of the following reasons: